osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/raw/slicing/README.md

 3. Slice all `Point` entities
 4. Filter any remaining `Relation` entities-- because we don't expand on all `Relations`, it's impossible to deterministically "slice" these `Relations`, so instead we just filter out any members that are outside the country code set being sliced and update the country tag for the `Relation` to be the sum of its remaining members.
 5. Add all `CompleteEntities` in the staged entity maps as `FeatureChange.ADD`-- these are either existing features being updated or new entities being added, so `FeatureChange.ADD` is always appropriate
-6. Build a new `ChangeAtlas` out of these changes, then cut out any entities that lay outside the shard bounds (frequently happens for data loaded in durin the `DynamicAtlas`expansion for `Relations`)
+6. Build a new `ChangeAtlas` out of these changes, then cut out any entities that lay outside the shard bounds (frequently happens for data loaded in during the `DynamicAtlas`expansion for `Relations`)

 ### Geometry Slicing
 Slicing of all entities follows the same general approach.
 1. The data for the entity is constructed into a relevant JTS geometry.
     * For example, for a closed `Line` that meets the criteria for an `Area`, a JTS `Polygon` is created
-2. This internal envelople for this geometry is checked against the spatial index of the boundary map to calculate which country boundary polygons it intersects
+2. This internal envelope for this geometry is checked against the spatial index of the boundary map to calculate which country boundary polygons it intersects
     * Should this geometry exclusively belong to one country, its geometry is left unaltered and the country code tag is updated to contain this country
 3. Next, geometry is checked for validity-- it must be [valid geometry](http://www.ogc.org/docs/is/) and not empty
     * This is critical because if we filter out occasional invalid geomtery coming out of the slicing operation; inputting invalid geometry is a guarantee of junk output